raymondlouie/MPF-BML/README.md

 ## Installation

-To run the MPF and BML components of the framework, there are two C MEX files in the "Helper Functions" which need to be built: K_dK_MPF.c and gibbs_potts_mex.c.
+To run the MPF and BML components of the framework, there are two C MEX files in the "Helper Functions" which need to be built: `K_dK_MPF.c` and `gibbs_potts_mex.c`.
 Typically

 mex `K_dK_MPF.c`